Frequently asked questions concerning applications and assessments can be found on our applicants' FAQ page.

 What financial support is available?

-Information about financial support is available on our Finance at Peterhouse and Student Support pages.
-Most support is organised centrally, through the government, Student Finance and the University, but Peterhouse does provide hardship grants, scholarships and book and travel grants to students.
+Information about financial support is available on our Finance at Peterhouse pages.
+Most support is organised centrally, through the government, Student Finance and the University, but Peterhouse does provide grants due to unexpected financial need, scholarships and book and travel grants to students.
 The University has made a commitment that no Home student should be deterred for financial reasons.
 In fact, since accommodation is provided by Colleges for the entire length of the undergraduate courses, being a student of Cambridge can often work out cheaper than being a student elsewhere.

 What other support is available at Peterhouse?